 d.
-Slip the filter from the guide.
+Remove the clamp and slip the filter from the mesh guide.

-2. Air Filter Cleaning

-- Wash the element gently, but thoroughly, in solvent. - Squeeze the excess solvent out of the element and let dry. - c.
-Pour a small quantity of 30W motor oil onto the filter element and work thoroughly into the porous foam material. - d.
-Re-insert the filter element guide into the element.
+- 2. Air Filter Cleaning - a.
+Wash the element gently, but thoroughly, in solvent. - b.
+Squeeze the excess solvent out of the element and let dry. - c.
+Pour a small quantity of 10-30W "SE" motor oil onto the filter element and work thoroughly into the porous foam material. - d.
+Re-insert the mesh filter element guide into the element.